zearibrahim/zscraper/README.md

 const meetings = await zoom.getMeetings(page, "04/01/2022", "04/03/2022");
 ```
 ### Output
-The meeting object may be printed in accordance with the [Meeting Interface Types](#meeting-interface-types).
+Once pupulated, the meeting object may be printed in accordance with the [Meeting Interface Types](#meeting-interface-types).
 ```js
 // Print all details
 console.log(meetings[0]);